Igor (film): Music

 Leondis first met Patrick Doyle, one of his favorite film composers, about Igor in October 2007; Leondis showed Doyle the film without music as well as concept drawings, which got the composer "immediately excited."
 Due to having themes for different types of characters, Igors score incorporates multiple styles, such as piano concerto for Eva's theme and a tango tinge for Dr. Schadenfreude's dance-y side.
-Leondis instructed Doyle to give the score a "slightly eastern feel," offering him the works of composers such as Bela Bartok to reference from.
+Leondis instructed Doyle to give the score a "slightly eastern feel," offering him the works of composers such as Béla Bartók to reference from.
 The score's Gothic elements were executed through a set of Choir samples.
 The soundtrack also includes five Louis Prima songs.
 The soundtrack was released on September 30, 2008, by Varèse Sarabande.
 "Pocketful of Sunshine" by Natasha Bedingfield was featured in the film's end credits, but not included on the soundtrack.

 Release

 Pre-release

-The Weinstein Company bought the North American rights to Igor on February 1, 2006.
-However, differences towards the artistic vision and release idea of the film between Weinstein and Exodus led Weinstein to sell the US rights back to Exodus.
-However, Weinstein was involved in international distribution, and when selling Igor at the 2006 Marché du Film before production started, companies from almost every territory bought it; according to Howard, "We pre-sold [the film] to all the former east bloc countries pretty much on the name alone."
+The Weinstein Company bought the North American rights to Igor on February 1, 2006, with Metro-Goldwyn-Mayer Pictures handling U.S. theatrical distribution, as part of a deal with MGM and TWC.
+However, differences towards the artistic vision and release idea of the film between Weinstein and Exodus led Weinstein to sell the remainder of the U.S. rights to MGM.
+However, The Weinstein Company remained involved in international distribution, and when selling Igor at the 2006 Marché du Film before production started, companies from almost every territory bought it; according to Howard, "We pre-sold [the film] to all the former east bloc countries pretty much on the name alone."

 As of January 13, 2008, the release date was set at October 17, 2008.
 The Weinstein Company ran an Igor panel at the 2008 New York Comic Con, where, in addition to being an exclusive premiere of the first trailer, McKenna and Leondis presented details about the film.
 At the panel, Leondis also announced the contest Be an Igor, where voice actors contributed video recordings of themselves acting like an Igor for their voices to be used for extras; the top-five results were included as extras for the film's DVD.

 Igors first poster, made entirely by Leondis, was released by Weinstein on April 23, 2008; and the first trailer premiered online via AniMagTV with a high-definition video released on Yahoo! on May 8, 2008.
 A presentation for Igor took place at the 2008 Cannes Film Festival, where Harvey Weinstein, McKenna and Slater attended.
 On August 28, 2008, Exodus partnered with Malaria.com and the Against Malaria Foundation for Igor to be a spokesperson for donating to end the malaria crisis.

 On September 15, 2008, Collider revealed another trailer and seven clips of Igor.